 If you have any additional needs, disabilities or are a carer, let us know about it on your UCAS form.
 This will help us to take your circumstances into consideration and give you any additional support you might need.

 Once you've submitted your university application, you'll get an email to confirm that we've received it.
 This should arrive within two working days, so keep an eye on your inbox.

 The Applicant Portal

 We'll email you with instructions and a login for the Applicant Portal, where you'll see what else you need to do.
 You can upload documents like ID and proof of residency to the Applicant Portal as well as manage your interview.

 You'll also find details of your own Applicant Services team member.
 They'll guide you through the whole application process and answer any questions you have.

 At Falmouth, we assess every applicant on their enthusiasm, potential and drive to succeed, rather than just their grades.
-That's why we'll ask you to put together a portfolio of your work, prepare a performance or deliver a presentation, depending on your chosen course.
+That's why we interview for the majority of our courses.
 This means we can learn about your ability, style and personality.

-Visit our Preparing for your interview page to find your course and check what you'll need to prepare before your interview.
+Visit our Preparing for your interview page to find your course and check if your course interviews and, if so, what you'll need to prepare beforehand.

 You'll need to record your performance or music and upload a link via the Applicant Portal in order to secure your interview date.
 You may be asked to do your performance at your interview as well, so come prepared.